 Applicants must have a Ph.D. in Physics or related field and have demonstrated experience theoretical or computational condensed matter physics.

-For full consideration qualified candidates must complete the online management application at www.sujobopps.com (#071589) and attach their curriculum vitae, list of publications (attach to other document), a statement of research interests (attach to cover letter), and the email addresses of three references.
+For full consideration qualified candidates must complete the online management application at www.sujobopps.com (#071589) and attach their curriculum vitae, list of publications (attach to other document), a statement of research interests (attach to cover letter), and three letters of reference.
 Review of applications will begin immediately and continue until the position is filled.
-For primary consideration, applicants should submit an application before Feb 15th, 2015.
+For primary consideration, applicants should submit an application before July 1st, 2015.

 Syracuse University is an affirmative action/equal opportunity employer.
 Members of minority groups and women are especially encouraged to apply.